danfuzz/samizdat/doc/samizdat-0/library-map.md

 #### `mapDel map key <> map`

-Returns a map just like the one given as an argument, except that the result does not have a binding for the key `key`.
+Returns a map just like the one given as an argument, except that the result does not have a mapping for the key `key`.
 If the given map does not have `key` as a key, then this returns the given map as the result.